Hermaphrodite: Plants

-The term hermaphrodite is used in botany to describe, for example, a perfect flower that has both staminate (male, pollen-producing) and carpellate (female, ovule-producing) parts.
-The overwhelming majority of flowering plant species are hermaphroditic.
+The term hermaphrodite or Bisexual is used in botany to describe, for example, a perfect flower that has both staminate (male, pollen-producing) and carpellate (female, ovule-producing).
+Individuals with these flowers are referred to as homoecious.
+The overwhelming majority of angiosperms (flowering plant) species are hermaphroditic.
+Alternatively, plant species of (exclusively male) and (exclusively female) individuals are referred to as Dioecious.
+Papaya and Kiwi are examples of well known dioecious plants.

+Homoecious (bisexual) and monoecious (sex segregated) flowers compared to those of dioecious plants having either all male or all female flowers.

 Monoecy

 Flowering plant species with separate, imperfect, male and female flowers on the same individual are called monoecious.
 Monoecy only occurs in about 7% of flowering plant species.
-Monoecious plants are often referred to as hermaphroditic because they produce both male and female gametes.
-However, the individual flowers are not hermaphroditic if they only produce gametes of one sex.
+Monoecious plants are referred to as hermaphroditic because one individual produces both male and female gametes.
+However, the individual flowers are not hermaphroditic as they only produce gametes of one sex.
 65% of gymnosperm species are dioecious, but conifers are almost all monoecious.
 Some plants can change their sex throughout their lifetime, a phenomenon called sequential hermaphroditism.